Image by jacoblund from iStock

 Play 1: Control the Clock, Don’t Obey the Clock

-- Scenario 1 (Design Phase): An architect leading the design of a critical new system notices the team converging prematurely on a specific technology choice.
-They can “control the clock” by saying, “Let’s pause the ‘how’ for a moment.
-Are we all aligned on the ‘what’ and ‘why’?
-What are the 2-3 core problems this specific component needs to solve?”
-This language shifts the team from Redwork (selecting a tool) back into Bluework (clarifying requirements and problem definition).
+• Scenario 1 (Design Phase): Imagine an architect leading the design of an important new system.
+They notice the team is jumping too quickly onto a specific technology choice.
+This architect might step in and say, “Hold on, let’s put the ‘how’ on pause for a second.
+Are we all clear on the ‘what’ and ‘why’?
+What are the two or three core problems this component needs to address?”
+This wording nudges the team from Redwork (choosing a tool) back to Bluework (clarifying what needs to be solved).

-- Scenario 3 (Agile Context): An architect can proactively incorporate “architectural reflection” slots into sprint planning or review meetings.
-This ensures dedicated time for Bluework regarding upcoming epics or addressing accumulated technical debt.
-For example: “Before we commit to these user stories for the next sprint, let’s spend 30 minutes discussing the architectural implications of Feature X and any potential long-term impacts.”
+• Scenario 3 (Agile Context): An architect might even proactively slot in “architectural reflection” sessions during sprint planning or review meetings.
+This reflection ensures the team dedicates time to think through upcoming tasks and address any technical debt.
+For example: “Before we dive into these user stories for the next sprint, let’s take 30 minutes to discuss the architectural implications of Feature X and any possible long-term impacts.”

-For architects, this play is also a key mechanism for ensuring their work remains grounded in strategic objectives and data-driven insights, rather than being swept away by the tide of short-term project momentum.
-Rushing (obeying the clock) often leads to cutting corners on essential data gathering or strategic thinking.
-By “controlling the clock,” architects create opportunities to review data, consult stakeholders, and ensure architectural choices align with broader organizational goals.
-This practice helps prevent the “Ivory Tower” architect syndrome, where architects become disconnected from practical realities and the needs of the organization.
+For architects, this play is a crucial tool for keeping our work tightly aligned with strategic objectives and data-driven insights rather than getting swept up in the whirlwind of short-term project demands.
+Rushing to meet deadlines can often lead to cutting corners in vital areas, such as data gathering or strategic thinking.
+By “controlling the clock,” architects make room to review data, consult with stakeholders, and ensure that our architectural decisions align with the broader goals of the organization.
+This practice also helps us avoid the dreaded “Ivory Tower” architect syndrome, keeping us connected to the practical realities and needs of the organization we serve.

 Play 2: Collaborate, Don’t Coerce